skyglass/user-management/README.md

 # Microservices Deployment on AWS with Terraform and K3S:

 ## Step 01 - Setup terraform account on AWS
-#### Note: skip to Step 02, if you already have working Terraform account with all permissions
+#### Skip to Step 02, if you already have working Terraform account with all permissions

 #### Setting Up an AWS Operations Account